 |Third-party apps||Added functionality with third-party apps, many of them with free plans.|

-Above are features I deemed important to mention but frankly there yet more features that can justify Shopify’s starting price of $29/month.
+Above are features I deemed important to mention but frankly, there are yet more features that can justify Shopify’s starting price of $29/month.

-Next up you have Shopify’s pro plans which are specifically curated for growing businesses.
+Next up, you have Shopify’s pro plans which are specifically curated for growing businesses.
 For starting out on Shopify for the first time, Shopify’s entry plan almost always suffices.
-It’s very among small business owners, solo entrepreneurs and dropshipping business.
+It’s very among small business owners, solo entrepreneurs, and dropshipping businesses.
 Here are the three main differences between the Shopify Basic plan and the other pro plans.

 - Real-time shipping rates.
 Shopify Basic plan doesn’t come with this feature.
 This feature allows you to the most accurate rates for your customers without under or over-charging.

 - Advanced reports.
 Shopify Basic’s reports are…basic.
-For more advanced reporting for metrics such as sales, customer and profit reports you may need to upgrade.
+For more advanced reporting for metrics such as sales, customer and profit report you may need to upgrade.

 - Shipping discounts.
 The higher the plan, the lower the discounted shipping rates.
 Plus, pro plans allow you to integrate with your own third-party shipping account.

 As you can see, even though some fees are conditional, there are a lot more fees than advertised on both platforms.
 And that’s one of the things you’ve got to be aware of.